 Pitching

-Most pitches to this blog don't work.
+Most pitches to this blog won't work.
 That's because most of them are irrelevant to this part of the conversation.
 I'm happy to have people send me ideas, though.

 Things likely to interest me